 The menu button is on the bottom right corner of all pages and allows quick navigation between pages relevant to the controller.
-This menu has the following options: Preview Programs (see Section 7), View Logs (see Section 8), Change Rain Delay (see Section 4.1), Run-Once program (see Section 6), Edit Programs (see Section 7), Edit Options (see Section 5), and Stop All Stations (see Section 4.2).
+This menu has the following options:

+- Preview Programs (refer to Section 7), or use keyboard shortcut ALT+V

+- View Logs (Section 8), or ALT+L

+- Change Rain Delay (Section 4.1), or ALT+D

+- Run-Once program (Section 6), or ALT+R

+- Edit Programs (Section 7), or ALT+P

+- Edit Options (Section 5), or ALT+O

+- Stop All Stations (Section 4.2).